the-t-in-rtf/gpii-testem/docs/testem-component.md

 By default, Testem generates browser content in the directory [`os.tmpdir()`](https://nodejs.org/api/os.html#os_os_tmpdir), which it does not clean up when the test run is complete.
-The `gpii.testem` component automatically cleans this up by default.
+The `fluid.testem` component automatically cleans this up by default.
 The component also cleans up instrumented code and raw coverage data.

 ### Collecting Browser Coverage Data